rachitkumar/Bosch-Internship-UBC-Students/readme.md

 The City-Link will be your favourite ressource!
 City-Link is a commuting system by Bosch.

 City-link is two FREE buses for employees living in Stuttgart downtown.
-The Bus is direct to Renningen and can pick people up at two bus stops> Rotebühlplatz and Swartzstraße.
-The buses have wifi and AC.
+The Bus is direct to Renningen and can pick people up at two bus stops> Rotebühlplatz and Schwabstraße.
+The buses have wifi and air conditioning.
 This is a free service provided by Bosch... and honestly it is a life saver.
-It allows people who does not want to spend 300€ for a student travel pass to still be able to live in Stuttgart Downtown.
+It allows people who does not want to spend the 300€ for a student travel pass to still be able to live in Stuttgart Downtown.

 PROS:
 <li> Free </li>